sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 Changes to the above signing authorities require written approval by the CEO.

-### Who sends out the Customer contract for signature?

-If you have DocuSign access, you do!
-If you do not have DocuSign access, please contact #it-tech-ops team.
+### For standalone MSAs, what is the signature process?

+1. Approver:  Commercial counsel POC approves clean MSA via Slack or email, cc'ing VP Legal or Financial Controller.
+No Deal Desk stamp needed.
+2. Signer:  VP Legal or Financial Controller

+### How to get Customer contracts signed?

+Set the below process expectation with your customer.

+1. You will send clean contract via Docusign
+2. Customer will sign first
+3. Sourcegraph will countersign (remember to get the Deal Desk stamp!)

-You should push back when a customer requests to submit the document for signature on their end.
-We should be the ones initiating the signature process as it allows us to track the envelope, send reminders to signers, and it also simplifies our stamping procedure.
+The benefit of us initiating and controlling the signature process as it allows us to track the envelope, send reminders to signers, and it also simplifies our stamping procedure.

 ### Where do I save the Customer contract once it’s signed?